drfleming0227/Redfish-Tools/doc-generator/README.md

 Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

+> **Version 3 changes:** The [Redfish docs generator v3](CHANGES_v2_to_v3.md) introduces breaking changes in how you configure the `doc_generator.py` tool and updates the `README` file.
+See [Doc Generator v2](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0") for a snapshot of the *version 2* code.

 ## About

-The Redfish docs generator &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that parses JSON Schema files to generate documentation in a specified format.
+The Redfish docs generator &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that processes JSON Schema files to generate Markdown, Slate, HTML, CSV, or property index documentation.
 Typically, the tool processes an entire set of JSON Schema files for a version.

-The [Redfish docs generator v3](CHANGES_v2_to_v3.md) introduces breaking changes in how you configure the `doc_generator.py` tool and updates the `README` file.
-See [Doc Generator v2](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0") for a snapshot of the *version 2* code.

 * [Installation](#installation)
 * [Usage](#usage)